 We are committed to taking all reasonable steps to ensure that modern slavery and human trafficking is not taking place in any part of our own business or supply chain, and we expect our associated parties to uphold these values too.
-We also expect parties to comply with the Modern Slavery Act 2015, to publish their statement in a clear and obvious manner if required, to sign contracts confirming their compliance and to disclose more information to us on request, where appropriate.
+We also expect parties to comply with the Modern Slavery Act 2015, to publish Transparency and proactive compliance are of paramount importance to our Company, and we expect the same from every party we conduct business with.

+their statement in a clear and obvious manner if required, to sign contracts confirming their compliance and to disclose more information to us on request, where appropriate.